Mike9330/bug-tracker-api/README.md

 # bug-tracker
 Hello, and welcome to the GoHealth Bug Tracker API.
 This project consists of two main parts.
 Here, we'll go over how to run them together.
+Note that the Spring Boot API may be run without the JavaCLI, but the JavaCLI cannot be run without the Spring Boot API

 1. Spring Boot Application
    -